google/PINT/rtm_descriptor/README.md

 ![FMD Format](img/fmd-format.png)

-The FMD structures are defined in `inc/payload_descriptor.h`.
-The full descriptor is just a series of concatenated TLV structures.
+The FMD structures are defined in [payload_descriptor.h](inc/fmd/payload_descriptor.h).
+The full descriptor is a concatenated series of these TLV structures.
 The only ordering requirement is that the `payload_descriptor_header` is the first structure.

 All structures following the header must directly follow the preceding strucutre.
 For example, the first structure following the header must begin